-- 1. The Court finds that in response to the public health guidance for COVID-19, governmental agencies and businesses have instituted social distancing measures in the workforce by enforcing telework protocols, rotating staff, or temporarily suspending operations.
+1. The Court finds that in response to the public health guidance for Covid-19, governmental agencies and businesses have instituted social distancing measures in the workforce by enforcing telework protocols, rotating staff or temporarily suspending operations.
 Government attorneys, private attorneys, and clients have been impacted by these restrictions, closures, and cutbacks, making it difficult to proceed with discovery and other aspects of civil litigation as previously scheduled.
-Therefore, in order to avoid any default or prejudice to civil litigants, the Court imposes a stay on all civil matters for 30 days, unless otherwise ordered by the presiding judge in a specific case. - 2.
-All civil jury trials scheduled to commence on or before May 1, 2020, are continued pending further order of the assigned judge.
+Therefore, in order to avoid any default or prejudice to civil litigants, the Court imposes a stay on all civil matters for an additional 30 days, unless otherwise ordered by the presiding judge in a specific case.

+- 2. All civil jury trials scheduled to commence on or before June 1, 2020, are continued pending further order of the assigned judge.
 Judges may issue other orders concerning future continuances as necessary and appropriate.
-All trial-specific deadlines in civil cases scheduled to begin before May 1, 2020, are continued pending further order of the assigned judge. - 3.
-In civil cases, no hearings scheduled between March 23, 2020, and May 1, 2020, will go forward except for emergency matters, such as requests for temporary restraining orders and preliminary injunctions, as ordered by the assigned judge.
+All trial-specific deadlines in civil cases scheduled to begin before June 1, 2020, are continued pending further order of the assigned judge. - 3.
+In civil cases, no civil hearings scheduled to commence on or before June 1, 2020, will go forward except for emergency matters, such as requests for temporary restraining orders and preliminary injunctions, as ordered by the assigned judge.
 Any hearings on emergency civil matters will proceed by telephone or video only. - 4.
-All in-person status hearings for civil cases scheduled between March 23, 2020, and May 1, 2020, are vacated.
+All in-person status hearings for civil cases scheduled to commence on or before June 1, 2020, are vacated.
 In those cases, counsel shall file a written joint status report.
-If there is need for a status hearing due to emergency circumstances, counsel may make application to the court for a telephonic hearing.

-- 5. All civil filing deadlines are stayed pending further order of the assigned judge.
+If there is need for a status hearing due to emergency circumstances, counsel may make application to the court for a telephonic hearing. - 5.
+All civil filing deadlines are stayed pending further order of the assigned judge.
 Any party may seek relief from the stay by filing a motion establishing with good cause why the stay should be lifted as to that litigant's matter. - 6.
 Judges may otherwise take such actions as may be lawful and appropriate to ensure the fairness of the proceedings and preserve the rights of the parties.